Five tips for entrepreneurs in the new year

 4. Get Involved in Startup Community

 Surround yourself with entrepreneurs.
 Starting a business is hard and a lot of people can’t relate.
-Find others who are at your stage or further along for help.
-They can share experiences to help cut through the noise of what works or doesn't, and can offer "therapy" to keep you sane when things get tough.
+Find other who are at your stage or further along for help.
+They can share experiences to help cut through the noise of what works or doesn't; and can offer "therapy" to keep you sane when things get tough.
 Concerned about someone stealing your idea?
-Don’t be.
+Don’t.
 Seriously.
 Ask for help, introductions, referrals, capital, etc. Startup communities are incredibly helpful and supportive.

 5. Just Start.
 Now.

-Most people spend their time talking about starting a business and never actually get around to doing anything because “now’s not a good time.”
-Well, there is never a good time, so you might as well just do it.
+Most people spend their time talking about starting a business and never actually get around to doing anything because “it’s not a good time.”
+Well, there is never a good time so you might as well just do it.
 Today.
 Not tomorrow.
 Not next week.
 Today.